webosose/website/content/en/blog/posts/2021-04-02-webos-ose-2-10-0-release.md

 ## Enabling cookie encryption of Blink

 Cookies store information for login and session between client and server.
 Unencrypted cookies might give attackers a chance to steal or use the information.
-In this release, user can use cookie encryption which protects user data from a platform security point of view.
+In this release, users can use cookie encryption which protects user data from a platform security point of view.

 ## Peripheral Manager service